Driver

 Regridding

-class generates the new grid boxes and EB information.TimeStepper
+AmrMesh generates the new grid boxes and associated EB information, and performs an initial load balancing.

-performs a post-regrid operation (e.g. filling solvers with auxiliary data).
+TimeStepper performs a post-regrid operation (e.g., filling solvers with auxiliary data).

 In C++ pseudo-code, this looks something like: